 I was now able to end our conversation by saying “thank you friend” to both of them.

-We walked into the room wanting to ask the monks questions, however we left feeling like we had been making friends and learning about one another.
+We walked into the room wanting to ask the monks questions, however we left feeling like we had made friends, and learnt from one another.
 It was very humbling.

 If you are in Chaing Mai, I would urge you to seek out a Monk Chat, it was such a rewarding experience for us, but more importantly, it was useful for these warm and kind people.

-If you are interested in attending a Monk Chat, check out their website.
-If you would like to participate in a one or two day meditation retreat, you can email them here.
+If you are interested in attending a Monk Chat, visit Monk Chat website.
+If you would like to participate in a one or two day meditation retreat, you can email them.

-If you are visiting Chiang Mai, Thailand or anywhere else, you can now book hotels through our website as we have an affiliate partnership with Booking.com.
-Click here to visit our Hotel Booking Page then search as normal.
-There is no extra cost to you but you will be helping us!
+If you are visiting Chiang Mai, Thailand or anywhere else, you can now book hotels through our website.
+We always use and are proud to have an affiliate partnership with Booking.com.
+Visit our Hotel Booking Page and search as normal.

 Temple Tastic Chiang Rai